+- (A) A representative may not attempt to influence the judgment of the adjudicator or anyone who is or may reasonably be expected to be involved in the decisional process through:

+- (1) threats of political or personal reprisal;

+- (2) false accusations, duress or coercion

+- (3) offering something of monetary value, such as a loan, gift, entertainment, or unusual hospitality;

+- (4) intimidation, physical or otherwise;

+- (5) deception;

-- (A) A representative may not attempt to influence the judgment of the adjudicator or anyone who is or may reasonably be expected to be involved in the decisional process through: - (i) threats of political or personal reprisal; - (ii) false accusations, duress or coercion - (iii) offering something of monetary value, such as a loan, gift, entertainment, or unusual hospitality; - (iv) intimidation, physical or otherwise; - (v) deception; - (vi) public media pressure; and - (vii) any other means prohibited by law. - (B) If a representative does attempt to influence an adjudicator in violation of subsection (A) of this rule, the adjudicator may, to the extent consistent with the interests of justice and applicable statutes, require the representative or represented participant to show cause why the represented participant's claim or interest in the proceeding should not be dismissed, denied, disregarded, or otherwise adversely affected on account of such violation. - (C) Any representative who violates subsection (A) of this rule or who encourages or solicits another to violate that subsection. may be subject to any appropriate sanction or sanctions imposed by the adjudicator including, but not limited to, exclusion from the proceeding and/or future agency proceedings.
+- (6) public media pressure; and

+- (7) any other means prohibited by law.

+- (B) If a representative does attempt to influence an adjudicator in violation of subsection (A) of this rule, the adjudicator may, to the extent consistent with the interests of justice and applicable statutes, require the representative or represented participant to show cause why the represented participant's claim or interest in the proceeding should not be dismissed, denied, disregarded, or otherwise adversely affected on account of such violation.

-- 1. (to subsection (A)): Individuals who are or may reasonably be expected to be involved in the decisionmaking process is defined in comment 2 to rule 316 involving ex parte contacts. - 2. (to subsection (A)): 31 C.F.R. § 8.52(f) (BATF) (duress and coercion); 20 C.F.R. § 404.1740(c)(6) (unusual hospitality); 29 C.F.R. § 18.22(d)(1) (DOL) (intimidation); Id.
+- 1. (to subsection (A)): Individuals who "are or may reasonably be expected to be involved in the decisional process" is defined in comment 2 to Rule 316 involving ex parte contacts. - 2. (to subsection (A)): 31 C.F.R. § 8.52(f) (BATF) (duress and coercion); 20 C.F.R. § 404.1740(c)(6) (unusual hospitality); 29 C.F.R. § 18.22(d)(1) (DOL) (intimidation); Id.
 (DOL); 38 C.F.R. § 18b.91 (VA) (media pressure).